 Opportunity for Agents

-- More complexity means more need for guidance.
+- Greater complexity requires more guidance.

 - No more auto-renewals means annual client engagement.